How to Grow and Care for Swiss Cheese Plants (Monstera)

 A close up vertical image of a Swiss cheese plant growing in a pot set on a small ladder on a gray surface with a white wall in the background.

-Basically, yes.
-Deliciosa refers to the edible fruit (which rarely shows up on those grown indoors), while Monstera probably means monster or monstrous in reference to the massive leaves, each one of which can potentially grow three feet long.
+Deliciosa refers to the edible fruit (which rarely appears on those grown indoors), while Monstera is probably a reference to the massive leaves, each one can potentially grow three feet long.

 So why “Swiss cheese plant”?
 That’s because of the holes that form in the leaves.
 The technical term for this growth is fenestration.